BEKATX/SYNTAX_SYNDICATE/docs/team-contract.md

 - [ ] [Add other norms]

 **If Someone Can't Attend:**
-- Notify team at least [X] hours in advance
+- Notify team at least 2 hours in advance
 - Review meeting notes within 24 hours
 - Complete any assigned action items